hdmamin/jabberwocky/lib/README.md

 git clone https://github.com/hdmamin/jabberwocky.git
 ```

 2. Install the necessary packages.
 I recommend using a virtual environment of some kind (virtualenv, conda, etc).
+If you're not using Mac OS, you could try installing portaudio with whatever package manager you're using, but app behavior on other systems is unknown.

 ```
+brew install portaudio
 pip install -r requirements.txt python -m nltk.downloader punkt
 ```